Collection Development Statement

 General issues to consider in the selection of audiovisual materials:

-- Cost effectiveness and durability of the format.
+- Cost effectiveness and durability of the format (note: PCC Library will not purchase materials in obsolete or near-obsolete formats).

 - Accessibility (e.g., captions for videos are always preferred).